moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ### Get Basic Token Information {: #get-basic-token-information }

-The ERC-20 interface allows you to quickly obtain token information, including the token's total supply, name, symbol, and decimal places.
+The ERC-20 interface lets you quickly obtain token information, including the token's total supply, name, symbol, and decimal places.
 You can retrieve this information by following these steps:

 1. Expand the **IERC20** contract under **Deployed Contracts**
 2. Click **decimals** to get the decimal places of your ContainerChain's native protocol token